 The key commonality is how advanced the technology is, and how difficult it is to integrate it with clothing.
-Paradoxically, it’s how separate the ‘wearing’ and the ‘technology’ are that often qualify a piece of tech as wearable.
+Paradoxically, it’s how separate the ‘wearing’ and the ‘technology’ are that often defines a piece of wearable tech.

 That means that if you’re working on something that’s classed as wearable technology, you’re working on the very edge of what’s possible with modern tech.
 You’re resolving technical uncertainties, and you probably qualify for research and development tax relief for wearable technology.
-Even if you’re approaching this from the fashion side, and don’t usually consider the advances you’re making to be research and development, working with wearable technology involves fresh new challenges and opportunities, and you could be carrying out R&D according to HMRC’s definitions.
+If you’re approaching this from the fashion side, you may not consider the advances you’re making to be research and development.
+But working with wearable technology involves fresh new challenges and opportunities, and you could be carrying out R&D according to HMRC’s definitions.

 That barrier is the friction of the user experience and input required to get the devices up and running, and using them every day.
 Even the simplest gadget requires the user to pick it up or touch it to activate it – by integrating devices with the user’s clothing, their use becomes seamless.

 Wearable technology and R&D